sing-group/seda/seda-docs/source/operations.rst

 Pattern filtering
 -----------------

-This operation allows to filter sequences based on a text pattern (note that this pattern can be also a regular expression, see section :ref:`Pattern configuration<advanced-pattern-configuration>` for further details).
-Filtering can be applied to either sequence headers or the sequence content.
+This operation allows filtering sequences based on a text pattern (note that this pattern can be also a regular expression, see section :ref:`Pattern configuration<advanced-pattern-configuration>` for further details).
+Filtering can be applied to either sequence headers or the sequence contents.

 The image below shows the configuration panel of the *Pattern filtering* operation.
 This configuration panel allows to configure how the pattern filtering is applied: